BlueDevelopersInc/DiscordSRVUtils/README.md

 # Contributing

 To contribute you can fork this repo and make changes on the `develop` branch.
 And you can Pull Request to the `develop` branch.
-Pull requests on Master will be denied and closed.
+Pull requests on `master` will be denied and closed.